Framework Support

 • File extensions: .ts and .tsx files

 • Parsing: Each file is loaded with ts-morph using fixed compiler options (ESNext target, JSX enabled for .tsx).
-Your repo’s tsconfig.json is not loaded for this per-file project, so workspace settings like paths, baseUrl, strict, or custom jsx mode are not applied automatically during extraction.
+Your repo’s full tsconfig is not loaded into the extraction project, so options like strict or custom jsx mode are not fully mirrored during extraction.

 • Type system: Uses TypeScript’s AST (and the type checker within that isolated project) for extraction